A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 So there it is: a mile is roughly 1.6 times longer than a kilometer.

 That means if you try to eyeball it, you’re probably underestimating how far a mile really is.
+Most people think it’s just a little bit longer.
 It’s not.
-Most people think it’s just a little bit longer.
 It’s significantly longer.

 The Historical Roots Behind the Mile

 The kilometer, meanwhile, is much newer.
-It was introduced during the French Revolution as part of the metric system, designed to be logical and universal.
-Still, one kilometer = one ten-thousandth of the distance from the equator to the North Pole along the Prime Meridian.
+Day to day, one kilometer = one ten-thousandth of the distance from the equator to the North Pole along the Prime Meridian.
+Worth adding: it was introduced during the French Revolution as part of the metric system, designed to be logical and universal.
 That’s the kind of precision that makes engineers happy.

 Why Does It Matter That a Mile Is Longer Than a Kilometer?